Opting out of your pension scheme

 - A ‘survivor pension’ for your partner and / or child in the event of your death

-- A full pension, paid early if you become too ill to work.
+- A pension paid to you if you become too ill to work.

 - Tax relief on your pension contributions.